Women's lacrosse: Rules

 The women's lacrosse game saw numerous rule changes in 2000.
 Modifications included limiting the number of players allowed between the two restraining lines on the draw to five players per team.
+This rule has since been modified so that only three members per team may be within the restraining lines prior to either team gaining possession of the ball after the draw.
 Stick modifications have led to offset heads, which allow the women's game to move faster and makes stick moves and tricks easier.
-The stick is now more similar to the men's stick, with a deeper pocket and more rounded head.
+The stick became similar to the men's stick, with a deeper pocket and more rounded head.
 In 2002, goggles became mandatory equipment in the United States (but not a requirement in international rules).
 In 2006, hard boundaries were adopted.
-Prior to hard boundaries, umpires stopped play when the action moved too far away.
+Prior to hard boundaries, referees stopped play when the action moved too far away.
 Passes that were thrown out of bounds would be awarded to the team closest to the ball.
-After this rule change, balls lost out of bounds became turnovers, except on a shot.
-There are calls, such as shooting space which is when a defender runs directly up to the player about to shoot.
-To avoid this call, the defender must run up at an angle to the player about to shoot.
-This rule is to keep the players safe.
+After this rule change, balls lost out of bounds became turnovers and were awarded to the opposing team, except on a shot, in which case, the player closest to the ball at the time it went out of bounds would have possession.
+One of the rules for player safety is called "shooting space", which prohibits a defender from running directly into the shooting lane of the player about to shoot in order to obstruct a shot on goal.
+The shooting lane can be visualized by imagining two lines extending from the ball carrier, one going to the left side of the goal circle, and the other going to the right.
+The defender cannot enter this space unless they are within a stick’s length of the shooter.
+To avoid this, the defender must run up at an angle to the player about to shoot.
+This violation can only be called if the defender is in the critical scoring area and the attacker is within the 12-meter with the ability to shoot.

-In 2013 women's NCAA lacrosse included a changed rule on defending.
-When their team does not possess the ball, players in their defending end of the field may run through any portion of the goal circle (8 meter circle around the goal) for as long as three seconds.
-Only the defensive player who is directly marking the ball carrier within a stick's length may remain in the goal circle while defending.
-Players that are on attack are allowed to run through the goal circle, but only in collegiate games; high school players are not allowed through the goal circle.
+In 2013, women's NCAA lacrosse included a changed rule on defending.
+When their team does not possess the ball, players in their defending end of the field may run through any portion of the 8-meter arc for as long as three seconds without marking an attacker.
+Players that are on attack are not allowed to run through the goal circle.

 In 2015, for the 2016 season, there were a few other major rule changes.
-Players are now allowed to kick the ball in order to get it out of traffic.
-In the past, kicking the ball would result in a change of possession.
-Also, players are now allowed to self-start after an opposing player commits a minor foul against them.
+Players are allowed to kick the ball in order to get it out of traffic (in the past, kicking the ball resulted in an automatic relinquishing of possession to the other team).
+Also, players are allowed to self-start after an opposing player commits a minor foul against them.
 Before moving forward, one must stand still in an athletic stance before self-starting to let the referee know the player is ready to continue with game play.